 The IASB has issued a number of standards and amendments to existing standards that are not yet effective.
-The Corporation continues to analyze these pronouncements and has determined that the following amendments could have an impact on the Corporation's consolidated financial statements when adopted.
+The Corporation has determined that the following amendments could have an impact on the Corporation's consolidated financial statements when adopted.

 Classification of Liabilities as Current or Non-current [Amendments to IAS 1 Presentation of Financial Statements ["IAS 1"]]